HaskellEmbedded/HaskellEmbedded.github.io/drafts/scraps_hodapp.md

 function's signature.
 It can only refer to an externally-defined variable and only for the sake of passing it to an externally-defined function.
+- A struct cannot have uppercase field names.
+Two structs cannot have identically-named fields, even though C permits this.
+These are manifestations of the same problem, which is that you cannot decouple the C name and the Haskell name - except possibly by bypassing the Template Haskell that is used to generate this.
 - I'm still not sure how to properly render a C `enum`.
 - The split between structs and BitData is a bit jarring and annoying.
 - This feels less like an Ivory issue and more of an issue that's just